Exclusive: Labor Dept looking into JPMorgan stable value fund

 A Labor Department spokesman declined to confirm or deny an investigation.
 A JPMorgan spokeswoman declined to say whether the bank had received a notice from the Labor Department about a formal investigation.

-In April, an employee of pharmaceutical firm Hospira Inc, who was invested in the company’s 401(k) plan - which included JPMorgan’s stable value fund - filed a lawsuit alleging the investment in private mortgage debt violated ERISA.
+In April, an employee of pharmaceutical firm Hospira Inc HSP.N, who was invested in the company’s 401(k) plan - which included JPMorgan’s stable value fund - filed a lawsuit alleging the investment in private mortgage debt violated ERISA.

 That lawsuit is still making its way through the legal process and it will be several months still before the judge determines if it should receive class action status, said Joseph Peiffer, an attorney with Fishman Haygood Phelps Walmsley Willis & Swanson LLP, who had heard that the Labor Department was looking into the issue, but had not yet spoken to agency officials.